yandex-cloud/docs/en/query/security/index.md

 ### yq.viewer

-Users with the `yq.viewer` role can view connections and bindings, create queries, and run them in {{yq-name }}.
+Users with the `yq.viewer` role can view connections and bindings, create queries, and run them in {{ yq-name }}.

 ### yq.editor